yenchunnnn/personal-website/content/authors/admin/_index.md

 Thanks for stopping by! {{< icon name="face-laugh-beam" pack="far" >}}

-I’m a data analyst.
+I’m a data analyst with a master's in psychology.
 Coming from a background in social psychology and clinical psychology, I’m passionate about solving social problems and mental health issues with analytics as well.
 I have over 1 year of experience applying psychological research methods in real-world settings, from designing experiments, collecting, preprocessing, analyzing, and modeling data to presenting insights.

 If you’re looking for someone to drive impact in our society with data, let’s chat!

-> Interests: Machine Learning {{< icon name="chart-line" pack="fas" >}} | Affective Science {{< icon name="brain" pack="fas" >}} | Social Psychology {{< icon name="handshake-simple" pack="fas" >}}
+> Interests: Machine Learning {{< icon name="chart-line" pack="fas" >}} | Affective Science {{< icon name="brain" pack="fas" >}} | Social Interaction {{< icon name="handshake-simple" pack="fas" >}}

 {style="text-align: justify;"}